-Tree Trimming Protects Lines and Helps Maintain Uninterrupted Electric Service
+Tree Trimming Protects Lines & Maintains Uninterrupted Electric Service

 While vegetation is the cause of many outages, trees and power lines can coexist.
 To control the frequency of outages, PES establishes the following guidelines:

 - NON-Manicured areas: PES will maintain these minimum clearances between vegetation and power lines: